Certified organic and FairWild herbal teas for healthy living.

 The company persevered, and today, the boxes are 100 percent recycled cardboard, and the tea bags are made from abacá (Manila hemp), wood pulp, cotton, and paper—no plastic.

 While Traditional Medicinals has been a leader in sustainable business practices, Brinkmann says the company is constantly trying to improve.
-Three years ago, company managers had all Traditional Medicinals teas verified as non-GMO (genetically modified organisms) by the NonGMO Project.
-They hopes to have all materials used to make their tea bags non-GMO verified soon.
+In 2012, company managers had all Traditional Medicinals teas verified as non-GMO (genetically modified organisms) by the NonGMO Project.

 With its teas available in grocery stores, natural food stores, and drug stores across the country, Traditional Medicinals has expanded far beyond Gladstar’s local herb shop, but Brinckmann says it’s still true to its roots and original mission: “My view today, 41 years later, is that this company continues to be function as the community herbalist, not just in one county, but in the whole country, by providing effective formulations people can use to take care of simple things at home.”